rizzron/ByteBlog/README.md

 # ByteBlog
-I blog website tech savvys.
+I blog website for the tech savvys.